yt6983138/OsuLazerFSMounter/README.md

 This is a tool to mount osu!lazer's hash-based file storage (User file storage) as a virtual drive on Windows.
 It allows you to access the game's files directly from the mounted drive, making it easier to view.

+> [!WARNING]
-> Warning: This tool is in very WIP stage, and is NOT thoroughly tested (yet).
+> This tool is in very WIP stage, and is NOT thoroughly tested (yet).

+> [!WARNING]
+> **[From osu official]**
+>
-> Warning: Modifying the hash-based storage is not recommended from osu official, use this tool at your own risk.
+> Modifying the hash-based storage is not recommended, use this tool at your own risk.
+> Further more, I have been informed that *the use of "plugin style ruleset" with online system can lead to ban or permanent marks on profile*.
+> The plugin will automatically log you out when you start the game.

 ## Status